 Principals and teachers welcome and encourage visits by parents/guardians.
 A visitor is defined as any individual who will be in an assembly area such as an auditorium or gymnasium for the purpose of a play, recital, talent show, etc. or in the cafeteria to eat lunch with their child.
-All visitors are required to report to the principal's office when entering the building so that the office staff will be aware of their presence.
+All visitors are required to report to the main office when entering the building so that the office staff will be aware of their presence.
 When a patron of the school has a need for a conference with a teacher or counselor, an appointment should be made so the staff member may continue with his/her assigned duties without undue interruption.

 In order to minimize the potential harm to staff and students, persons listed on the sex offenders list may not be present in any school building, or on district property, in any district vehicle utilized to transport students, or be present at school activities.
+Visitors will be required to show their Driver's License and enter it in the Raptor system in order to be given entry to the building.